gustavodecastro/webpage/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently a Research Assistant Professor in Biostaitstics at Vanderbilt University Medical Center.
-I am originally from Brazil, the state of Minas Gerais, where I grew up and studied Physics (BSc) and later Statistics and Probability (MSc) at the Federal University of Minas Gerais.
-Later I moved across the globe to obtain my PhD in Statistics at The University of Auckland, where I was very fortunate to work under the supervision of Professors Chris Wild and Alastair Scott.
-I spent a few years in Belgium as a postdoctoral researcher; first at Ghent University, where I had the pleasure to work with Professors Olivier Thas, Stijn Vansteelandt, and Jan de Neve, and later at Janssen Pharmaceutica.
+I am currently a Research Assistant Professor in Biostatistics at Vanderbilt University Medical Center.
+I am originally from Minas Gerais, Brazil.
+I studied at the [Federal University of Minas Gerais](https://ufmg.br/), graduating in Physics and later completing an MSc. in Statistics and Probability.

+In 2010 I moved across the globe to obtain my Ph.D. in Statistics at [The University of Auckland](https://www.auckland.ac.nz/en/science/about-the-faculty/department-of-statistics.html), where I was very fortunate to work under the supervision of Professors Chris Wild and Alastair Scott.

+Before joining VUMC, I spent a few years in Belgium working as a postdoctoral researcher.
+I worked at [Ghent University](https://www.ugent.be/en) wih Professors Olivier Thas and  Stijn Vansteelandt.
+After living in Ghent, I moved to Antwerp to work at [Janssen Pharmaceutica](https://www.janssen.com/belgium/) for one year.

-My research is mostly centered around developing new statistical methods to design and analyze data obtained via complex designs.
-Our proposed designs are currently being implemented in large validation studies in Latin America and East Africa, in selected CCASAnet and IDEA sites.
-My collaborations are mostly in Tuberculosis or HIV.
-I am part of the RePORT Brazil team, which investigates the impact of TB in the country.
-I also work closely with Friends in Global Health, in Mozambique.
+My research focuses on developing new statistical methods to design validation studies and analyze data obtained via complex sampling schemes.
+We have proposed optimal and nearly optimal validation designs currently being implemented in large validation studies conducted in selected CCASAnet and IDEA sites.

+My work is motivated by Global Health applications, particularly related to HIV and Tuberculosis (TB) I am part of the [RePORT Brazil](https://reportbrazil.org/) team, which investigates the clinical outcomes of TB treatment the country, as well as the incidence of TB among close contacts.
+I also work closely with [Friends in Global Health](https://www.vumc.org/friends-in-global-health), focusing on HIV care, prevention, and treatment.
+I am also helping build biostatistics capacity in Mozambique and Sierra Leone by either supervising MSc. students, lecturing, or training staff.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.